hydev777/meals_world/README.md

 # meals_world

-App about all kinds of meal their categories categories.
+App about all kinds of meals and their categories.
 Data fetched using the api https://www.themealdb.com/api.php.

 Some screenshots: